21 May 2026

 Rick van 't Wout+ 2 other experts

-The Dutch parliament's upper house has adopted an amendment that narrows the personal scope of the bonus cap at financial institutions in the Netherlands to certain categories of staff.
-The amendment forms part of a broader bill amending the Financial Supervision Act and related legislation.
+The Dutch parliament's upper house has adopted an amendment that narrows the applicability of the bonus cap at financial institutions in the Netherlands to "identified staff".
+The amendment forms part of a broader bill amending the Financial Supervision Act (FSA) and related legislation.
 The bill is expected to enter into force on 1 January 2027.

 Background

 In the Netherlands, a bonus cap – at 20% of fixed remuneration – applies that is considerably stricter than the EU's minimum standard under the Capital Requirements Directive (CRD).
-The CRD caps bonuses at 100% (or 200% with shareholder approval) and only applies to identified employees whose professional activities materially influence the institution's risk profile.
-Covering all Netherlands-based employees – including employees of group companies headed by a Dutch parent company – and nearly all financial institutions, the 20% Dutch bonus cap has long exceeded what European law requires.
+The CRD caps bonuses at 100% (or 200% with shareholder approval) and only applies to identified staff whose professional activities materially influence the institution's risk profile.
+The 20% Dutch bonus cap covers all Netherlands-based employees – including employees of group companies headed by a Dutch parent company – and nearly all financial institutions, thereby exceeding what European law requires.

 A 2024 evaluation confirmed the practical consequences of this discrepancy.
 The bonus cap makes it more difficult to attract and retain specialist employees within the financial services industry – including IT professionals essential to the sector's security and innovation capacity – and acts as a brake on the Netherlands' attractiveness as a business location.
 The rules also appear to have been a factor in decisions by certain parties not to relocate to the Netherlands following Brexit.
 This evaluation, together with calls for action from market participants to boost the Dutch competitive climate, have now led to the relaxed remuneration rules as adopted.